 The Benefits of ‘Beginner’s Mind’ – Though many of our intern therapists have experience in the mental health field already or have years of experience in another field, they are starting a new chapter in their professional journey and becoming a therapist.
 Interns are just starting out so they aren’t just going through the motions of being a therapist.
 Interns are exploding with curiosity, excitement, passion, and creativity!

 Increased Passion and Energy – Interns aren’t weighted down by years of vicarious trauma or burnout that sometimes impact experienced therapists.
 Instead, intern therapists are bringing new energy, spontaneity, and passion into their work each day.
 They are excited to begin a new career that they have been preparing for and eager to offer the compassion, connection, and validation that you might be craving.

 State-of-the-Art Practice Standards – Graduate students are actively engaged in intense learning through reading, discussions, reflection, and supervised practice.
 Our field is evolving rapidly (especially with new research findings related to trauma and the brain).
-Most therapists in PA are only required to completed 15 hours of continuing education each year which simply isn’t enough to stay current on all the new findings in the field.
-Graduate students however, are learning state-of-the-art practice standards.
-Intern therapists are enter the field while continuing to pursue rigorous studies providing current information about the practice of psychotherapy.
+Most therapists in PA are only required to complete 15 hours of continuing education each year which simply isn’t enough to stay current on all the new findings in the field.
+Graduate students however are learning state-of-the-art practice standards.
+Intern therapists enter the field while continuing to pursue rigorous studies providing current information about the practice of psychotherapy.